Patient-centered Affordable Health Care for You and Your Family

 More on Health Care

-WASHINGTON, D.C. – Representative Tim Walz (MN-01) released the following statement after voting against the budget resolution, Senate Con.
-Res.
-3, before the U.S. House earlier today:
+WASHINGTON, D.C. – Today, U.S. Representative Tim Walz (MN-01) released the following statement after voting against the Republicans’ American Health Care Act on the House Floor: